 For participants in the two-week sessions:

-For participants in the four-week session: Excursions included in two-week session +
+For participants in the four-week session: All excursions included in the schedule above plus:

 In the middle of each two-week session a one day off is envisaged.
 BHFS team can organize/assist with organization of various leisure activities for participants during their free time such as excursions, visiting natural and historical sites and beaches, boating, sailing, fishing, diving, attending cultural events, etc.